yinrouni/System/Assignment1_ShellScript_Assembly/part1/Readme.md

 Examples of a non-trivial scripts

 * Sort a particular column of data from a .csv file (e.g. stock prices).
-Then print out the top ten values, and the average of that column of data.
+    * Then print out the top ten values, and the average of that column of data.
 * Write a shell script that allows you to query information about your computer system from a menu of options.
-Users might like to know information like hard drive space, if a graphics card is available, how fast the cpu is, etc.
+    * Users might like to know information like hard drive space, if a graphics card is available, how fast the cpu is, etc.
 * Write a shell script that downloads a webpage (using wget, perhaps to grab some json data), then parses some of the data, and prints it to the terminal.
-* You can use your imagination to create other examples.
+* You can use your imagination to create other examples!

 # Part 1 - myScript.sh